Overview

 Fellowship Requirements

-In addition to project completion, fellows are expected to meet the following requirements: attend four seminars (March, April, September, October) hosted by the Center on relevant topics, complete the IRB review process if necessary (guide to IRB process), and submit a final comprehensive report.
+In addition to project completion, fellows are expected to meet the following requirements: attend four seminars (March through November) hosted by the Center on relevant topics, complete the IRB review process if necessary (guide to IRB process) and submit a mid-year progress report as well as a final report.

 Each project must include a community partner and a UNC faculty mentor who utilize their expertise to advise the fellow in developing and implementing a successful project.
 The community partner should be consulted during the beginning stages of project planning.
 Their role may include identifying and providing data about community needs, population, history and best practices, recommending resources, and planning for project sustainability.
 The role of the faculty mentor may include discussing research to inform project planning and connecting fellows with appropriate resources.